biojava/biojava.github.io/wiki/BioJava:CookBook:DP:PairWise2.md

 It requires BioJava 1.5, so for testing purposes the biojava-live needs to be downloaded from the cvs.

+The idea of these deterministic aproaches is to maintain a matrix representation of an edit graph, which covers the operation insert, delete, replace and gap extension (insert and delete are gap openings in the query or the target sequence, respectively).
+By dynamic programing the matrix elements, which are costs or scores, respectively, of the certain operation, is computed.
+The high scoring path through the matrix gives the best alignment.

+Alignments with different scores/expenses for gap opening and gap extension consume much more time and memory as with equal scores for both.

 <java> import java.io.File;

 import org.biojava.bio.alignment.NeedlemanWunsch; import